gangdong/maxtouch_tester/README.md

 # maxtouch_tester
-an android project for touch panel function verification &amp; evaluation on android phone
+an android application that verifies the touch panel function on android device.